ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 * **Base DLL build**.
 It is a single JavaScript file that combines contents of several core CKEditor 5 packages: utils, core, engine, ui, clipboard, enter, paragraph, select-all, typing, undo, upload, and widget.
 These packages are either the framework core, or are features used by nearly all editor installations.
 * **DLL-compatible package builds**.
 Every package that is not part of the Base DLL build is built into a DLL-compatible JavaScript file.

 In order to load an editor you need to use the base DLL build plus several DLL-compatible package builds.
-You will see how to do that later on.git
+You will see how to do that later on.

 ## Creating a DLL build